 Microblogs and content production

 Microblogs are also beneficial when it comes to saving time.
-Not only are they shorter than average posts, it can also be easier to find topics and do research about them.
+Not only are they shorter than average posts, but it can also be easier to find topics and do research about them.

 Even choosing to only write one microblog for every four regular posts can be a huge time saver.
 And, if you’re getting someone else to write content for you, you’ll cut down costs by publishing shorter pieces.